Ben-Ortiz/JeopardyWebApp/README.md

 - CSS: How to style HTML classes and ids and how grid and flex work
 - Javascript: How to style html and grab ids and classes to edit them and create eventlisteners, and local storage
 - API: How to use a public API to get resposnes from https://opentdb.com/
+- Github Pages: How to deploy on Github Pages

 # What I can improve on
 - HTML: better understanding of which tags to use